 Abstract- The Prairie View A&M Autonomous Underwater Vehicle (PV AUV) Robotics Team is an undergraduate team comprised of mechanical, electrical, and computer engineering students under the advisement of respective professors from within the Roy G. Perry College of Engineering.
-Innovations in autonomous subsea robots are extremely valuable to the oil and gas industry performing several underwater functionalities such as, but not limited to, mapping underwater terrain for potential oil reservoirs or monitoring and quickly fixing piping leaks.
-Through the exploitation and reimaging of existing technologies and methods utilized to manufacture current autonomous underwater vehicles (AUVs), the team designed, engineered, and programmed the PV Inspire to compete in the 2017 International RoboSub Competition.
+Innovations in autonomous subsea robots have been extremely valuable.
+To the oil and gas industry these robots perform several underwater functionalities such as, but not limited to, mapping underwater terrain for potential oil reservoirs or monitoring and quickly fixing piping leaks.
+Through the exploitation and reimaging of existing technologies and methods utilized to manufacture current autonomous underwater vehicles (AUVs), the team designed, engineered, and programmed the PV Inspire to compete in the 2018 International RoboSub Competition.

 Entities that employ AUVs to do subsea work desire a robot that is intelligent and equipped to respond to a variety of underwater challenges quickly without any external assistance.
 Aiming to satisfy competition goals and provide solutions to industry matters, the PV Inspire is fashioned to exceed its predecessor the Panther in overall functionality, capable of interpreting and following visual cues, manipulating the environment, maintaining control under harsh underwater conditions, and executing desired tasks efficiently.
-The standard six thruster arrangement paired with an adjustable rod-clamp design ensures a high level of maneuverability and increases the vehicle's overall modularity.
-A downward facing camera allows the AUV to scope and follow the pool floor while a servo-operated, forward-facing camera aids in navigating the vehicle through its surroundings.
+The standard eight thruster arrangement paired with an adjustable rod-clamp design ensures a high level of maneuverability and increases the vehicle's overall modularity.
+A forward-facing camera allows the AUV to scope and follow the pool floor while a servo-operated, also to navigate the vehicle through its surroundings.
 The vehicle's navigational system, computational boards, and main power source are sealed within a large cylindrical hull, creating a simplistic, yet intricate and lightweight design.